Philip Schuyler: Early life

 Before his father died on the eve of his eighth birthday, Schuyler attended the public school in Albany.
 Afterward, he was educated by tutors at the Van Cortlandt family estate at New Rochelle.
 Fluent in both Dutch and English from childhood, in 1748 he began to study with Reverend Peter Strouppe at the New Rochelle French Protestant Church, where he learned French and mathematics.
 While he was at New Rochelle he also joined numerous trade expeditions where he met Iroquois leaders and learned to speak Mohawk.

 Schuyler joined the British forces in 1755 during the French and Indian War, raised a provincial company, and was commissioned as its captain by his cousin, Lieutenant Governor James Delancey.
 In 1756, he accompanied British officer Colonel John Bradstreet to Oswego, where he gained experience as a quartermaster, which ended when the outpost fell to the French.
-Schuyler took part in the battles of Lake George, Oswego River, Carillon and Fort Frontenac.
+Schuyler took part in the battles of Lake George, Oswego River (Battle Island), Carillon and Fort Frontenac.

 After the war, Bradstreet sent Schuyler to England to settle Bradstreet's reimbursement claims for expenses he incurred during the war effort, and he remained in England from 1760 to 1763.
-After returning to the United States he took over management of several farms and business enterprises in upstate New York, including a lumber venture in Saratoga.
+After returning to British America he took over management of several farms and business enterprises in upstate New York, including a lumber venture in Saratoga.
 In addition, Schuyler was responsible for constructing the first flax mill in the American colonies.
-Schulyer became colonel and commander of a militia district regiment in 1767.
+Schuyler became colonel and commander of a militia district regiment in 1767.
 In 1768, he served as a member of the New York Assembly.

 American Revolution

-Schuyler was elected to the Continental Congress in 1775, and served until he was appointed a major general of the Continental Army in June.
-General Schuyler took command of the Northern Department, and planned the Invasion of Quebec.
+Schuyler was elected to the Continental Congress in 1775 and served until he was appointed a major general of the Continental Army in June.
+General Schuyler took command of the Northern Department and planned the Invasion of Quebec.
 His poor health required him to place Richard Montgomery in command of the invasion.
 In 1777, he again served in the Continental Congress.